 Adobe Photoshop is one of the most popular graphic software.
 Photoshop is used for tasks such as image creation, Image restoration, creating posters and business cards and so much more.
 Persons use Photoshop for their hobby or as a means of income.
 Those who rely on this software as a means of income will find it quite frustrating when it malfunctions.
-If Adobe Photoshop keeps freezing, lagging, crashing, closing itself or flickering on your Windows 11/10 computer, here are some steps you can take to resolve the issue.
+If Adobe Photoshop keeps lagging, closing itself or flickering on your Windows 11/10 computer, here are some steps you can take., here are some steps you can take to resolve the issue.

-Photoshop keeps freezing, lagging, crashing, closing itself or flickering
+Photoshop keeps lagging, closing itself or flickering on PC

 Photoshop may begin to have issues at some point and knowing what to do can save precious time.
 Photoshop may start to freeze, lag, crash, close itself, or flicker.
 The general rule to troubleshoot any issue whether software or hardware is to start with the easiest first.
 Look for the easiest thing that you think may be the problem and move up gradually to the hardest if the problem continues.
 Here is a list of things that could be causing these problems in Photoshop and what can be done to fix them.